-In total, the Oilers have selected a massive 368 players in their 35 year history.
-Of those drafted 368, five have gone on to be inducted into the Hockey Hall of Fame.
+In total, the Oilers have selected a massive 401 players in their 42-draft history.
+Of those 401 draftees, five have gone on to be inducted into the Hockey Hall of Fame.
 These men are Mark Messier, Jari Kurri, Paul Coffey, Grant Fuhr and Glenn Anderson, all terrific players who have long been widely recognized throughout the NHL.

-Yet this begs the question, which NHL Entry Draft was the greatest in Edmonton Oilers history?
+Yet this begs the question: which NHL Entry Draft was the greatest in Oilers history?

-To attempt to answer this debate, let’s take a quick look at the 1979 and 1980 drafts to determine how significantly those selected were able to influence the success of the Oilers throughout their careers.
+To attempt to settle this debate, let’s take a look at the 1979 and 1980 drafts to determine how significantly the selected players were able to influence the success of the Oilers throughout their careers.

 1979 NHL Entry Draft